mzhao48/cooking-journal/README.md

 - touch up comments
   - format
   - date format
-- use cards in the fed
+- use cards in the feed
 - add to "add a recipe" section
 	- ingredient/directions
 	- tags?